Anne of Green Gables: Tourism and merchandising

 The novel has been popular in Japan, where it is known as Red-haired Anne (赤毛のアン (Akage no An)), and where it has been included in the national school curriculum since 1952.
-'Anne' is revered as "an icon" in Japan, especially since 1979 when this story was broadcast as anime, Anne of Green Gables.
+'Anne' is revered as "an icon" in Japan, especially since 1979 when this story was broadcast as an anime, Anne of Green Gables.
 Japanese couples travel to Prince Edward Island to have civil wedding ceremonies on the grounds of the Green Gables farm.
 Some Japanese girls arrive as tourists with red-dyed hair styled in pigtails, to look like Anne.
-In 2014, the Asadora 'Hanako to Anne', which was about Hanako Muraoka, the first person to translate Anne into Japanese, was broadcast and Anne became popular among old and young alike.

 A replica of the Green Gables house in Cavendish is located in the theme park Canadian World in Ashibetsu, Hokkaido, Japan.
 The park was a less expensive alternative for Japanese tourists instead of traveling to P.E.I.
 The park hosted performances featuring actresses playing Anne and Diana.
 The theme park is open during the summer season with free admission, though there are no longer staff or interpreters.